TomasHubelbauer/solar/README.md

 charge controller can handle temperature change etc.
 Running it this close to the max spec could ruin it and they aren't cheap.

-Let's run through the options for series-parallel connection.
+Let's run through the options for a series-parallel connection.
 I am going to consider only the options with equal array lengths.
 Here is an article which goes over mixing different solar panels (or strings) and it almost always results in lower efficiency: